Climate Impact Assessment for Philippine Agriculture

 The above-mentioned indices are presented on spatial maps and careful interpretation of the results are discussed for each of the regions comprising the provinces of the country.
 An overall picture of the assessment covering the entire country is also provided.

-The prevailing stages of rice crops during the month are the following: nursery stage over the regions of Visayas and Davao region; Vegetative stage in BARMM.
-Meanwhile, the prevailing stages of corn crops are: establishment stages over Region V, VI, VII, IX, XII, and BARMM; vegetative stage over Region I, II, CAR, III, IV-A, and VIII; reproductive stage over Region XI; maturity stage over the Region X and CARAGA; and possibly ongoing harvesting and/or land preparation for the rest of the regions in the country.
+The prevailing stages of rice crops during the month are the following: nursery stage over the regions in Eastern Visayas (Region VIII), CARAGA (Region XIII) and BARMM; vegetative stage over Zamboanga Peninsula (Region IX); reproductive stage in SOCCSKSARGEN (Region XII), and ripening stage in Northern Mindanao (Region X).
+Meanwhile, the prevailing stages of corn crops are: establishment stages over Luzon; reproductive stage over the regions in Visayas and Mindanao except to Davao region; and possibly ongoing harvesting and/or pre-planting stage for the rest of the regions in the country.

 Climate Impact Assessment for Agriculture - Full Document - Request Form